Judy Munsen

 Judy Munsen (born February 23, 1949) is a composer for several television programs during the mid-1970s.
 Munsen succeeded Vince Guaraldi after his death in February 1976, working alongside Ed Bogas, composing music for several Peanuts specials between 1977 and 1992 as well as the film Bon Voyage, Charlie Brown (and Don't Come Back!!).
+One review of the latter score was negative: "Musically, the score by the duo of Ed Bogas (who worked on Race for Your Life) and Judy Munsen feels incomplete without incorporating any of Vince Guaraldi’s iconic themes."
+On the other hand, another reviewer called A Charlie Brown Valentine "one of the most tightly plotted Peanuts specials out there, with a strong narrative that ... manages to treat us to a more abstract sequence covered by a song sung by Judy Munsen."